Mount St. Peter Church: Opening of Mt. St. Peter Church

 Although much time has passed since the completion of the church and although the majority of those who helped to build it have passed on, Mt.
-St. Peter Church still stands as a Roman Catholic church located at 100 Freeport Road in New Kensington, Pennsylvania.
+St. Peter Church still stands as a Catholic church located at 100 Freeport Road in New Kensington, Pennsylvania.
 The church is located along the Allegheny River and is approximately 25 mi north-east of the city of Pittsburgh.
 It is a member of the Diocese of Greensburg.
 The congregation was founded by Italian immigrants in the early 1900s and the building that now stands as Mt.
 St. Peter Church was built by its members.
 In 1998, the building applied for inclusion on the National Register of Historic Places as part of a Multiple Property listing that included several properties in New Kensington.

 Additions to the church

 The Marble Hall

 The Marble Hall is the basement of Mt.
 St. Peter's and is 125 by 55 ft.
 Before the church had been completed, this area had been filled with valuable material from the Mellon Mansion until the materials found their proper places in the upstairs of the church.
 By winter of 1944, the basement was completely empty.
 During this time, there were men working on building the Rectory, but since there was much snow, they could not return to their work on the Rectory until spring.
 Nicholas Givens had donated a large quantity of marble for the basement, so they began work on the basement.
 The workers covered the ground with black asphalt tile and the walls and pillars with white Carrara marble.
 Two marble altars were constructed along with a large kitchen built to feed up to 400 people.
 They also built a furnace room and a large workshop to the side of the kitchen.

-When work on the Marble Hall was being done, from 1944–1948, the assistant pastor of Mount St. Peter's was Father George Goralka, who executed an inscription around the central nave of the ceiling of the Marble Hall, Christ's proclamation of Peter's Primacy: "Blessed art thou Simon Son of Jona and I say to thee, thou art Peter and upon this Rock I will build my Church and the gates of Hell shall not prevail against it, and I will give thee the keys of the Kingdom of Heaven and whatever thou shall bind on earth shall be bound in Heaven and whatever thou shall loose on earth shall be loosed in Heaven."
+When work on the Marble Hall was being done, from 1944 to 1948, the assistant pastor of Mount St. Peter's was Father George Goralka, who executed an inscription around the central nave of the ceiling of the Marble Hall, Christ's proclamation of Peter's Primacy: "Blessed art thou Simon Son of Jona and I say to thee, thou art Peter and upon this Rock I will build my Church and the gates of Hell shall not prevail against it, and I will give thee the keys of the Kingdom of Heaven and whatever thou shall bind on earth shall be bound in Heaven and whatever thou shall loose on earth shall be loosed in Heaven."
 The basement was called the Marble Hall after completion and the name stuck.
 The Marble Hall is mostly used for special breakfasts and dinners, and for fish fry fundraisers during Lent.
 The hall also serves as the parish's Italian Restaurant during the Festa Italiana each August.
 On special holidays when more parishioners than usual attend Mass, which usually include Christmas, Palm Sunday, and Easter, the Mass is said in both the upstairs of the church and downstairs in the Marble Hall.